zqwenn/pytorch/docs/source/torch.compiler_profiling_torch_compile.rst

 **Flows between CPU and accelerator events**

-Every kernel on the GPU/XPU occurs after being launched by code running on the CPU.
-The profiler can draw connections (i.e. “flows”) between the GPU/XPU and CPU events to show which CPU event launched a GPU/XPU kernel.
-This is particularly helpful because, with a few exceptions, GPU/XPU kernels are launched asynchronously.
+Every kernel on the accelerator occurs after being launched by code running on the CPU.
+The profiler can draw connections (i.e. “flows”) between the accelerator and CPU events to show which CPU event launched a accelerator kernel.
+This is particularly helpful because, with a few exceptions, accelerator kernels are launched asynchronously.

 To view a flow connection, click on a GPU and click “ac2g”: